When you’re young you dream of so many things

 After I graduated from high school in the Bay Area, California, my family relocated home to O’ahu, Hawai’i where my Chinese ancestors immigrated several generations ago.
 I lived on the island of O’ahu for nearly ten years, attending University and working many jobs, fitting in quite well as a hapa (meaning “half” – this term refers to someone of mixed races, usually Asian, and I am half Chinese).
 I received my degree in Travel Industry Management from the University of Hawai’i at Manoa and minored in Spanish, where after 12 years of schooling and study, I became proficient in the language.
 Thus, my thirst for learning about different cultures was born.

 After nearly three years of thriving in this position and loving where I was in life, I started to feel a thirst for something more that I couldn’t quite put my finger on.
-I truly had the dream life in Hawai’i; I was earning a high income, loved my colleagues, loved my job, was exposed to endless sunshine and beaches, had a nice house in the mountains overlooking the city, had a wonderful group of friends, and lived only 20 minutes away from my family.
+I truly had the dream life in Hawai’i; I was earning a comfortable income, loved my colleagues, loved my job, was exposed to endless sunshine and beaches, had a nice house in the mountains overlooking the city, had a wonderful group of friends, and lived only 20 minutes away from my family.
 But I still felt antsy.
-I wanted to remember what seasons felt like, and to feel crisp, fresh mountain air (it is 75 degrees and sunny practically every day all year on O’ahu, which can get boring after a while.)
+I wanted to experience seasons again; to feel crisp, fresh mountain air (it is 75 degrees F. and sunny practically every day all year on O’ahu, which can get boring after a while.)
 I wanted bigger mountains to climb, and more of a career challenge.
-I longed for a broader pool of intelligent and interesting people who could talk about things other than smoking weed and surfing.
 I felt like I knew everyone on the island and had hiked every trail and was starting to feel closed in.
 They say that living on an island will either make you feel confined or the vastness of the ocean will set you free.
 While the latter is true now, at the time I felt the former.

 In August of 2013 I set a goal for myself: within six months I would select a city on the mainland to move to and make it happen.
 My choice was between Denver and Seattle.
 By October it was clear that my place of selection was going to be Seattle, Washington.
 I had visited three times and was fascinated by the majestic beauty of a city surrounded by water and volcanoes, and the mysticism of the mountains lured me in.
-I manifested my destiny by journaling and sharing my dreams with others who were willing to listen.
-I listed the following goals that I wanted to accomplish by the time I moved to Seattle:
+I manifested my destiny by listing the following goals to accomplish by the time I moved to Seattle: